bparanj/crystal/security/path/area.md

    - This area is often the most common and beginner-friendly in bug bounty programs.

 2. Mobile Application Security:
-   - Specialize in testing mobile apps for vulnerabilities, including insecure data storage, improper authentication, and insecure communication.
+   - Specialize in testing mobile apps for vulnerabilities,  insecure data storage, improper authentication, and insecure communication.
    - This area requires knowledge of mobile app architectures, APIs, and platform-specific security best practices.

 3. API Security: